What is Macular Degeneration?

 Unfortunately, there are no treatments currently available for any stages of dry macular degeneration.

-Early detection is crucial for successful treatment of macular degeneration.
-If you have noticed any rapid change in eyesight or are concerned about your vision, contact Hunter Laser Vision immediately.
+Early detection is crucial for the successful treatment of macular degeneration.
+If you have noticed any rapid change in eyesight or are concerned about your vision, contact Hunter Laser Vision or Eyespecialists immediately.
+Alternatively you can check your macular by visiting Macular Disease Foundation Australia website and take their online quiz.